solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

     Game development and more.

 When generating images, it is imporant to create boundaries on the creations.
-For example, we don't want to generate images that are not safe for work, or that are not appropriate for children.
+For example, we do not want to generate images that are not safe for work, or that are not appropriate for children.
 This can be accomplished with metaprompts.
 Metaprompts are text prompts that are used to control the output of a Generative AI model.
 For example, we can